I had (have?) a detailed discussion of how to use

 an init system (which can also tell a daemon to restart).

-Any traffic that's meant for the RPi from one of the other interfaces needs
+Any traffic that's meant for the Raspberry Pi from one of the other interfaces needs

 to somehow reach the UART interface with the PPP link.